bugabinga/handmade_java/README.md

 - Application startup time.
 	Java is notoriously bad in this sector ([link to benchmarks]), which means here exists room to grow.
-	TODO: `jlink` allows to build minimal java application images.
+	> `jlink` allows to build minimal java application images.
 What kind of startup times are realistic here?
+	> Turns out, not much.
+Testing an image with `java.base` and `jdk.compiler` yielded no measurable difference in wall time.
 - RAM usage.
   Also one of Javas most cited weaknesses.
   We will try to keep it as low as practically possible.